Applications and references to the Mental Health Tribunal

 Find out more about how a patient or their nearest relative can make an application to the Mental Health Tribunal.

-An application: A patient or their representative can make an application to the Tribunal.
-In some circumstances a nearest relative (external PDF, opens in a new tab) can also make an application.
-There are strict time limits about when applications can be made for unrestricted (external link, opens in a new tab) and restricted (external link, opens in a new tab) patients.
-You can find links to the forms under the ‘useful information tab’ (opens in a new tab).
+An application: A patient or their representative can make an application (external link) to the Tribunal.
+In some circumstances a nearest relative (external link) can also make an application.
+There are strict time limits about when applications can be made for unrestricted (external link) and restricted (external link) patients.
+You can find links to the forms under the ‘useful information’ tab on the HESC webpages.

 Interpreters: Foreign language Interpreters and British Sign Language (BSL) interpreters are available to assist patients at Mental Health Tribunal hearings.
-If an interpreter is required this information should be completed on the application form (external PDF, opens in a new tab).
+If an interpreter is required this information should be completed on the application form (PDF).